dave11mj/dh-migration/README.md

 12. Add any missing line breaks _(shift + enter)_
 13. Pick a header image for your content.
 14. Hit _Publish_ and go back to the google sheet to mark it _Complete_

-_Note: Contact @dave on slack for a tutorial video_